verbilonikita/veri-front/README.md

 - add .env file, separate .envs
 - make more common components etc.
 - more refactoring
-- tried to complete it ASAP, might have missed smth, so check for any typos etc.
+- tried to complete this task ASAP, might have missed smth, so check for typos etc. needed

 ### features